-23.3.14 HTTPEnabled
+24.3.14 HTTPEnabled

-Specifies additions to the HTTP header in the web service response.
-It can include multiple lines.
 Set to 1 to enable HTTP (web server) service or 0 to disable it.

-23.3.15 HTTPPort
+24.3.15 HTTPPort

 Configures the TCP port on which the HTTP (web server) service is offered.
 Generally, the default value is sufficient unless a different value needs to be specified to accommodate port-mapping rules in a network-address translation firewall.
 Default = 80.